PurnimaNaik/DJReactProject/README.md

 ## Description
-Purnima Naik's demonstrative version of the WSJ website optimized for iphone 6/7/8
+WSJ website optimized for iphone 6/7/8

 ## Instructions
 - `npm install`
 - `npm start`
 -  The project is optimized for iphone 6/7/8.
 So right-click on the website to open the 'Inspect' panel and select iphone 6/7/8 as the device viewport.

 ## Techniques demonstrated :-
 1. Passing data using props